Andrew Flett

 ITV News needed an editor that could keep up with newsrooms.
 Journalists were publishing diverse content (rich media, embeds, breaking updates) all under deadline pressure.
 The WYSIWYG editors of the time produced messy markup, fought against structured content, and made it nearly impossible to build flexible, multi-platform publishing workflows.

-Working in collaboration with the ITV News editorial team, I designed and built a modular, block-based editing framework that solved these problems.
+Designed and built in collaboration with the ITV News editorial team, Sir Trevor is a modular, block-based editing framework that solved these problems.
 It was later open-sourced and has been used in thousands of projects worldwide.

 Newsrooms move fast.
 Journalists need to publish diverse content, rich media, embeds, and breaking updates, all under deadline pressure.
 The WYSIWYG editors of the time were built for a different era.
 They produced messy markup, fought against structured content, and made it nearly impossible to build flexible, multi-platform publishing workflows.